Transactional Intelligence Center

 Search By Party Name

-In the Parties text box, enter the party’s name.
-Click the + button to additional search parameters.
+Search by a particular party by entering their name in the Parties text box.
 Any entered names display below the Parties box.
-To remove a party’s name click the x next to that party’s name.
+To remove a party's name click the x next to that party's name.
 Multiple party names may be entered by either:

 - Using Boolean search operators.
 Example: IBM OR Microsoft; or